 Oil that is heated to its smoke point or higher will begin smoking and will start to impart a bitter taste to the food.
 Furthermore, because the oil is breaking down at a molecular level, it can produce carcinogens.

 Chinese cooks normally use soybean oil, vegetable oil, or peanut oil, all of which have a high smoke point.
 Peanut oil usually has a pleasant nutty flavor and it’s suitable not only for stir-frying but also for deep-frying.
 Canola oil, which also has a high smoke point but a neutral flavor, is also a good choice.
 Other types of oil you can use are corn, soybean and coconut oil.

 You can also use olive oil to cook a stir-fry.
 Nowadays more and more Chinese families care about healthy living and eating so olive oil has become very popular in Chinese households.

-I personally use olive oil to cook all the time but please don’t confuse this with “extra virgin olive oil”.
+If you use olive oil to cook all the time, please don’t confuse this with “extra virgin olive oil.”
 Extra virgin olive oil has a very low smoke point with a strong flavor making it completely unsuitable for stir-frying.

 Grapeseed oil is made from the seeds of grapes after the wine has been pressed.
-Grapeseed oil has a clean flavor and a high smoke point (420 degrees Fahrenheit or 195 degrees Celsius).
+Grapeseed oil has a clean flavor and a high smoke point (420 F or 195 C).
 Grapeseed oil has similar health benefits to olive oil but with a more neutral flavor.

 List of the high smoke point oils: